 MAUC’s Rural Development and Food Security Division defines agricultural strategic priorities

-The Rural Development and Food -Security Division within the Ministry Foreign Affairs and Cooperation (MAEC) defines strategic priorities.
-Within Spain’s development agency (AECID), its Directorate for Multilateral and Sectorial Cooperation and its regional departments (i.e., Directorates for Africa and for Latin America), are in charge of the programming and implementation of Spain’s bilateral ODA to agriculture.
-In addition, the Ministry of Agriculture, Food Security and Environment (MAGRAMA) and its Climate Change Office support MAEC and AECID on key issues.
+Within MAUC’s General Directorate for Sustainable Development Policies (DGPOLDES), the Rural Development and Food Security Division defines strategic priorities.
+Within Spain’s development agency (the Spanish Agency for International Development Cooperation or AECID), its Directorate for Multilateral and Sectorial Cooperation and its regional departments (including the Directorates for Africa and Latin America) oversee the programming and implementation of Spain’s bilateral ODA to agriculture.
+The Ministry of Agriculture, Food Security and Environment (MAGRAMA) and its Climate Change Office support MAUC and AECID on key issues.